Got a minute to help? Take our quick website survey>

 Explains what advocacy is and how it can help you.
 Gives information on different types of advocacy, including statutory advocates, what sort of situations an advocate can help you with, and how to find an advocate.

-What advocacy services are there?
+What kinds of advocacy are there?

 Community advocacy services